-Janelle Gramling is a self-taught fiber and ceramic artist, entrepreneur, historic home restorer, community art activist/educator, stylist, and photographer in Milwaukee, WI.
+Janelle Gramling is a self-taught fiber and ceramic artist and entrepreneur Milwaukee, WI.

 Gramling's work is designed and hand-made in her Milwaukee studio.
 Every season, she pulls work from her experiments in fiber, found object, and ceramics to curate a collection of home decor and wearable adornments revolving around a theme.
 Inspired by raw natural materials and traditional techniques, her work touches on themes of personal symbolism and sacred geometry with a minimal yet playful aesthetic.